devj3ns/workouttracker/README.md

 # workouttracker

-A cloudbased workout tracker app made with Flutter (backend: Firebase).
+A cloudbased workout tracker app I made with Flutter & Firebase last year.

-I started the project at the beginning of august

-On Instagram (https://www.instagram.com/dev.j3ns/) I upload devlogs about the app.
-Check them out!
+On Instagram (https://www.instagram.com/dev.j3ns/) I uploaded devlogs about the app.

-Regarding the code: if I were to redo the app today, I would program a lot differently :)
+Regarding the code: Since then I learned a lot and if I would do this app again I would make a lot differently :)